Skip to main content

 Configure password requirements:

-Passwords are hashed using bcrypt before storage - plain text passwords are never stored.
+Passwords are hashed with bcrypt before storage — plaintext passwords are never written to disk.

 User Registration Flow